 If you hear something at a meeting that makes you see things in a different light, write about it.
 If you’ve stayed sober through a difficult experience, write about it.
 If there’s something you really like about a particular meeting, write about it.
 If you have experience, strength and hope to share, write about it.

 How long should my story be?

 A good story length is 500 words to start.
 Stories longer than 900 words will be edited for length.
 A long story is like a long share at a meeting: it takes up space that could be used to give other people an opportunity to share.

-What about photos and art?
+What about sketches, photos, art and flyers?

 Yes, please!
 These are all welcomed and appreciated.
 We want to give A.A. members a chance to publish their original artwork and photos.
 We are not a glum lot and love humor, so please send in jokes and cartoons as well.
 We want the COIN to have a comprehensive listing of all upcoming events and flyers; email your event info as early as possible.